normic/django-docmgr/README.rst

   DOCMGR_UPLOAD_PATH = '/home/my_file_path/'

-If it's not set in current Django project settings, DocMgr will create a directory 'files_docmgr/' in your project root.
+If it's not set in current Django project settings, DocMgr will create a directory '/files_docmgr/' in your project root.

-Check if you've set MEDIA_ROOT to some reasonable value.
+The given path doesn't need to be in your MEDIA_ROOT.